kanwarpannu/spring-ai-demo/README.md

 2. TextReaderController for basic RAG capability(It uses GNU license in resources as input and in-memory vector store)
 3. WikiController which uses wikipedia for information retrival

-To build the project: `./mvnw clean install`
+To build the project: `./mvnw clean install -DskipTests` --(Tests need locally running ollama that's why its skipped in this demo)

-Pending:
-1. Dockerization of entire project including ollama
+# Build the image
+`docker build -t spring-ollama:latest .`

+# Run it
+`docker run -d --name spring-ollama -p 8080:8080 -p 11434:11434 spring-ollama:latest`

+The Docker run command above can be modified according to local gpu, the above command uses CPU only for max compatibility.
+For more info try [https://hub.docker.com/r/ollama/ollama](Docker hub page for ollama)